fouman75/Materialize/README.md

 I decided to port materialize to linux, since the original is for windows only.
 I will keep improving it.
 There are builds for windows also and soon i will give it a bit more support.
 Focus still in linux.

-## System Requirements
-- Latest Graphics drivers - Nvidia 418 recomended.
-- Vulkan support in linux.
+## Hardware and Software i'm using to test Materialize
+### Hardware
+**CPU** - Intel® Core™ i7-7700HQ CPU @ 2.80GHz × 8
+**GPU** - GeForce GTX 1050 Ti/PCIe/SSE2 4GB VRAM
+**RAM** - 16GB DDR4 2400
+### Software
+**Desktop Environment** - Gnome 3.30.1
+**X-Server** - Xorg 1.20.1
+**Graphics Driver** - Nvidia Proprietary 418.56
+**OS** - Ubuntu 18.10

+## Required by HDRP
-- DirectX 11/12 in windows, or vulkan.
+- DirectX 11/12 in windows, or vulkan (Linux and Windows).
-- If with nvidia, dont use Nouveau since it will for sure crash with vulkan.
-- Nvidia on wayland is not supported.
 - Ubuntu 16.04+;
 - Windows 7+.

+## Unity Recomendation
+- Ubuntu 16.04, 18.04
+- CentOS 7
+- x86-64 architecture
+- Gnome desktop environment running on top of X11 windowing system
+- Nvidia official proprietary graphics driver, AMD Mesa graphics driver
+- Desktop form factors, running on device/hardware without emulation or compatibility layer

+## What is known to not work
+- Nvidia on Wayland
+- Nvidia with Mesa (Nouveau)
+- Intel graphics, Only Skylake, Kaby Lake, Coffee Lake and beyond offer full Vulkan support, anything older won't work.

 ## Contact
 For sugestions, doubts or anything related to this port.